colombbus/node-pg-module/README.md

  LIMIT $count;
 ```

-- Then load and use it from JavaScript :
+- Then load and use it from JavaScript:

 ```javascript
 import loadPgModule from 'node-pg-module'